qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 ### Case: Outlier Detection

 In some cases, we might not even have labels, but it is still possible to try to detect anomalies in our dataset.
-And the dissimilarity search can be used for this purpose as well.
+Dissimilarity search can be used for this purpose as well.

 {{< figure width=80% src=/articles_data/exploration-api/anomaly-detection.png caption="Anomaly Detection" >}}